 Today, I am going to discuss the details on the Introduction to Transistor.
-A transistor is an electronic device that comes with three terminals where small current at one terminal is used to control current at the other terminals.
+A transistor is an electronic device that comes with three terminals where small current present at one terminal is used to control current at the other terminals.
 Transistors are mainly used for the amplification of the electronic signal.

-Before the inception of transistors, vacuum tubes were used to control the electronic signal.
-These tubes come with anode and cathode and the potential difference across them produces an electric current.
-In the later versions, a filament is added which is used to heat the cathode that directs the electrons towards the anode side.
+Before the inception of transistors, vacuum tubes were used to control the electronic signals.
+These vacuum tubes come with anode & cathode arrangement and the potential difference across these ends produces the electric current.
+In the later versions, a filament is added which is used to provide heat to the cathode that directs the electrons towards the anode side.
 Their complex design, more power consumption set a pathway for the development of the transistors that play an important role in the creation of modern electronic devices.

-Before you get ahold of transistor, I'd highly suggest you read the article on Diode which is the building block of the transistor.
+Before you get ahold of the transistor, I'd highly suggest you read the article on which is the building block of the transistor.

-In the construction of diode, PN junction is formed by the combination of P-type material and N-type material.
-Electrons are major charge carriers in the N-Type material and Holes are major charge carriers in the P-Type material.
+Electrons(-ve charge) are major charge carriers in the N-Type material and Holes(+ve charge) are major charge carriers in the P-Type material.

 BJTs are the bipolar junction transistors which use two charge carriers i.e. electrons and holes for electrical conduction.
 And BJTs are the current controlled devices where small current at one terminal is used to control large current at other terminals.